rackerlabs/rackspace-how-to/content/cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel.md

 ### Load average alarms

-The time period used to calculate load average for the load average alarm can be set to 1 minute, 5 minutes, or 15 minutes.
+The time period that is used to calculate load average for the Load Average alarm can be set to 1 minute, 5 minutes, or 15 minutes.

     if (metric['5m'] > 1.5) {